 Food, water, and mealtime accessories

-Of course, packing food and water for your furry besties is on the list.
-But don’t forget all the accessories to go along with it.
+Of course, packing food and water for your furry bestie is on the list.
+But don’t forget all the accessories that go along with it.

-- Food – I like to measure out enough dog food for the entire trip plus at least another few days worth of food as a precaution.
+- Dog food—I like to measure out enough dog food for the entire trip plus at least another few days worth of food as a precaution.

-- Water and refillable water bottle – Your dog requires plenty of fresh water daily.
+- Water and refillable water bottle —Your dog requires plenty of fresh water daily.
 But how much?
-According to AVMA, your dog will drink about an ounce of water for each pound.
+According to the AVMA, your dog will drink about an ounce of water for each pound he or she weighs.
 A 30-pound dog will need 30 ounces of fresh water in a day.

-- Peanut butter – Yes, I really do pack peanut butter (and I make sure it’s xylitol-free).
-When we’re out of our regular routine, sometimes my Goldendoodle just needs a little special treat.
+- Peanut butter —Yes, I really do pack peanut butter (xylitol-free).
+When we’re out of our regular routine, sometimes my Goldendoodle needs a special treat.

 For the car

 Next up, what do you need for the road?
 For both the drive and the final destination, it’s important to bring a travel crate or carrier.
-Plus, you may need a blanket for extra comfort and other accessories for the road trip.
+Plus, your dog may need a blanket for extra comfort and other accessories for the road trip.

 - Pet car restraint